 Local Knowledge: Anna from Alberobello

-Majoring in culture and languages — she speaks English, French and German in addition to Italian — Anna’s plan is to move to London to develop her English skills and complete some further studies.
-Her dream is to open her own travel agency in Puglia.
-In the meantime she guides visitors around the region and introduces them to the trulli of UNESCO World Heritage-listed Alberobello.
+Majoring in culture and languages — she speaks English, French and German in addition to Italian — Anna’s dream is to move to London to develop her English skills, complete some further studies, and start her own travel company in Puglia.
+In the meantime Anna guides visitors around the region and introduces them to the trulli of UNESCO World Heritage-listed Alberobello.

-On a stroll around Alberobello (which we’ll tell you about in another post) we learn that Anna’s knowledge of the history and architecture of the trulli is impressive, but we also discover after more Puglian cooking lessons and a meal at Maria’s trullo that she’s just passionate about Puglian food.
+On a stroll around Alberobello (which we’ll tell you about in another post) we learnt that Anna’s knowledge of the history and architecture of the trulli was impressive, but we also discovered after more Puglian cooking lessons and a meal at Maria’s trullo that she was just as passionate about Puglian food as travel.

 Anna’s family’s home is attached to the restaurant and her grandparents and 100-year old great-grandmother live in the sprawling trullo next door.